Best yoghurt in the UK reviewed

 Lidl Milbona Greek style yoghurt

-Lidl Milbona Greek style yoghurt is an excellent choice if you are looking for a good value yoghurt.
+Lidl Milbona Greek style yoghurt is an excellent choice if you are looking for a great value yoghurt.

 It only includes milk and live cultures.